 Hyperadrenocorticism, also known as Cushing's disease, usually affects senior canines.
 Since it progresses gradually, it's possible your dog has had the condition for some time before he is diagnosed.
 Your dog will require treatment for the rest of his life.
-It's fair to say that his life expectancy -- if diagnosed in his golden years -- might not differ much from a dog of similar age who doesn't suffer from hyperadrenocorticism.
+It's fair to say when it comes to Cushing's disease in dogs, life expectancy—if diagnosed in his golden years—might not differ much from a dog of similar age who doesn't suffer from hyperadrenocorticism.
 Much depends on the type of hyperadrenocorticism affecting the dog.